Azure/arc_jumpstart_drops/sample_app/lorawan_aio/_index.md

 ##### A quick word about LWN Simulator

 To test the LoRaWAN® broker, we can use actual LoRaWAN® Gateway that can talk to LoRaWAN® Broker or we can use a simulator to simulate the communication between LoRaWAN® Gateway and LoRaWAN® Broker.
 In our case we are using [LWN Simulator](https://github.com/UniCT-ARSLab/LWN-Simulator).
-LWN Simulator is easy, simple to use and also has been sited by IEEE at: [LWN Simulator - A LoRaWAN Network Simulator](https://ieeexplore.ieee.org/document/10477816).
+LWN Simulator is easy, simple to use and also has been cited by IEEE at: [LWN Simulator - A LoRaWAN Network Simulator](https://ieeexplore.ieee.org/document/10477816).

 ##### Setting up environment for LWN Simulator

 - Install [Go](https://golang.org/ "Go website").
-Version >= 1.16 and set up envronment.
-Following the following steps after opening a terminal on yoru Ubuntu machine:
+Version >= 1.16 and set up environment.
+Following the following steps after opening a terminal on your Ubuntu machine:

 ```bash
 cd ..